dustinlyons/nixos-config/README.md

 > For Nvidia cards, select the second option `nomodeset` when booting the installer.

 > [!NOTE]
-> Until I ship `sops-nix`, you'll need to set the user password on first boot. `Ctrl-Alt-F2` gives you another shell where you can login as root and run `passwd <user>`. `Ctrl-Alt-F7` gets back to the login screen.
+> Currently, you need to set the user password on first boot.
+When you see the login screen, `Ctrl-Alt-F2` gives you another shell where you can login as root and run `passwd <user>`. `Ctrl-Alt-F7` gets back to the login screen.

 > [!WARNING]
 > Running these commands will reformat your entire drive to the ext4 filesystem.